The mainstream media just couldn’t wrap their heads around that slippery Pepe the Frog.

 In the meantime, there’s plenty of already-established territory that I haven’t even started to cover: like an intricate /pol/ prophecy that goes far beyond the election of President Trump.
 Or that one time 4chan meme magicked a new Ebola outbreak into existence.
 All that crap is coming, and you can keep an ear to the ground on this supernatural shitshow by following me on twitter.

 And hey, since I’m already shilling, why not check out my book as well?
 If you’ve been following current events at all this past year, you’re probably starting to realize that reality is a lot stranger than you thought.
 My book, You’re Imagining Things, is all about how and why that is–and how you personally can take advantage of it for your own selfish interests.
-It’s not out yet, but you can click on the image below to place a pre-order on Amerzon today.
+You can click on the image below to purchase a copy from Amazon.
 Shadilay.